Infectious Disease

 Reducing Your Risk of Infections

-To help protect you and your loved ones from common infections, like Respiratory Syncytial Virus (RSV), influenza (flu) and COVID-19, make sure you are up to date on your vaccinations.
+To help protect you and your loved ones from common infections such as RSV, influenza and COVID-19, stay up to date on recommended vaccinations.

-Sepsis is a life-threatening medical emergency that happens when your body overreacts to an infection.
-Instead of fighting the infection, the body’s response can damage organs and become deadly.
-Sepsis often develops from a common infection such as pneumonia, a UTI or skin infection.
-Recognizing sepsis early is crucial!
-Use this helpful acronym from the Sepsis Alliance to remember the key symptoms: TIME - Temperature change, Infection or signs of infection, Mental decline (confusion, sleepiness) & Extreme illness (severe pain, trouble breathing).
-If you notice these signs in yourself or someone else, call 911 or go to the nearest emergency department and say, “I’m concerned about sepsis.”
+Sepsis is a life-threatening emergency caused by the body’s extreme response to infection.
+It can develop from common infections such as pneumonia, urinary tract infections or skin infections.
+Early recognition is critical.
+Remember TIME: Temperature change, Infection signs, Mental decline and Extreme illness such as severe pain or trouble breathing.
+If you notice these symptoms, call 911 or go to the nearest emergency department and say, “I’m concerned about sepsis.”
 Learn more at sepsis.org.